Danilock/Sci-Fy/README.md

 # **Prgramming** - Danilock
 Well I'm the single programmer in the project, it's a little bit hard...
 BUT IT'S ALSO FUN to be coding implementing game mechanics and UI systems.

-## If you wan't to collaborate, just download the project and start helping us to make this awesome history together!!!❤🎮🕹
+## If you want to collaborate, just download the project and start helping us to make this awesome history together!!!❤🎮🕹